patryk30/MyProjects/README.md

 Detailed project description and report in Polish are in seperate files in 'Databases' folder.

 ## 2. Cluster analysis
+Working environment: Python - Jupyter notebook / Spyder

 The aim of the project was to test the performance of different clusterisations on downloaded and original benchmark sets.
 Methods used:
   * *K-means* method
   * Hierarchical clustering i.e.
     - single linkage